 - In-depth interviews with local arts organizations, including The Black Rep, St. Louis Symphony Orchestra, Opera Theatre of St. Louis, New Jewish Theatre, The Muny and many others.

 - Community outreach to young artists through our program “Kaleidoscope – Next Generation Artist”, which features live performances and recordings of youth music ensembles.

 - Promotion of cultural events in our area through interviews with artists, musicians, creators and performers, bringing their stories and events to the attention of the St. Louis community.

 - Educational programs for children like Classics 4 Kids and adults like Exploring Music with Bill McGlaughlin.

-• In-depth, in-studio and remote interviews with performers, conductors and music personalities from around the globe who are charting the path and course of the classical music today
+- Broadcasts of live performances, both in-studio and remotely, highlighting musicians, conductors and music personalities who are charting the course of music today.